lucidopus/veoflow/README.md

 ## Key Constraints

-- All UI must follow the design system in `docs/dev_rules/ui_rules.md`
 - Use OKLCH color space for all color definitions
 - Support both light and dark modes
 - Long-running tasks must use Trigger.dev (not API routes)